speakupai/speakupai.github.io/index.md

 # Explanation of Outcomes (current results)

-We take a small clip of audio from our DAPS dataset, recorded on a common consumer device (iPad) in a common location (office), and we run it through our HiFi-GAN archicture.
+We take a small clip of audio from our DAPS dataset, recorded on a common consumer device (iPad), and we run it through our HiFi-GAN archicture.

-The following results are from HiFi-GAN  after a very, very brief training (~1.5% of total steps from the original paper).

 ### Before HiFi-GAN